 Most people know that caviar is a type of fish egg and that the eggs are called "roe".
 Although most people consider eggs from chickens to be a vegetarian food, there is confusion over caviar.
 With regular chicken eggs, the chicken lays its egg and the farmer (or rather, an industrialized machine) collects the eggs, and the chicken goes on unharmed to lay another egg again soon.

-Caviar eggs, or roe, are taken from within the body of the fish.
-That is, while the chicken lays its eggs, caviar fish eggs have not yet been laid.
-In order to get the eggs, the fish is killed in the process, either as the roe-containing ovaries are extracted, or the fish is caught and then the roe is extracted after the fish dies.
+On the other hand, caviar eggs are taken from within the body of the fish.
+Thus, while the chicken lays its eggs, caviar fish eggs have not yet been laid.
+In order to get the eggs, the fish is killed in the process, either as the roe-containing ovaries are extracted, or as the fish is caught (with the roe being extracted after the fish dies.)